Helping banks easily spin up their own Bitcoin exchange

 How much money has been transferred by Buttercoin so far?
 From where to where?

 Buttercoin is not conducting a Regulation Crowdfunding offering.
-Hosted by Wefunder Portal LLC.
+Hosted by Wefunder Inc.

 Wefunder supports three different federal laws that allow startups to raise money legally.
 To comply with the law, Wefunder Advisors LLC and Wefunder Portal LLC (both owned by Wefunder Inc) also list startups depending on the regulation used.